tonym128/storytime/_posts/2023-09-02-once-upon-a-time,-there-was-a-little-girl-named-lily.markdown

 ---
 layout: post
 title: Once upon a time, there was a little girl named Lily
-date: 2023-09-02 15:08:46 +0200
+date: 2023-09-02 21:09:52 +0200
 comments: true
 published: true
 categories: ["post"]
 tags: ["Story"]
 author: Tony Mamacos
 ---
 Once upon a time, there was a little girl named Lily.
-She loved to play outside in nature.
-She would pick flowers and chase butterflies.
-One day, Lily was playing in the park when it started to rain.
-She was sad because she couldn't play outside anymore.
-As she was walking home, she saw a little bird sitting on the ground.
-The bird looked sad and was shivering.
-Lily felt compassionate and wanted to help the bird.
-She remembered that her mommy always told her to be kind to animals.
-So, she picked up the bird and took it home.
-When they got home, Lily's mommy was surprised to see the bird.
-Lily explained what happened and her mommy was proud of her for being so kind.
-They put the bird in a warm and cozy place and gave it some food.
-The next day, the bird was feeling better and it flew away.
-Lily was happy that she could help the bird and she learned that being compassionate can make a big difference.
+She loved to explore the forest and find new things.
+One day, she found a shiny rock that she thought was very pretty.
+She showed it to her friend, a talking bunny named Benny.
+Benny said, "That's a mineral, Lily.
+It's very special and valuable."
+Lily was happy to hear that and put the mineral in her pocket.
+As they were walking, they saw a big, scary bear.
+Benny said, "We need to be careful, Lily.
+Bears can be dangerous."
+Lily was scared, but she remembered that she had a secret weapon.
+She reached into her pocket and took out the mineral.
+She held it up and said, "I have this mineral.
+It's magical and will protect us."
+Suddenly, the mineral began to glow and shake.
+The bear was scared and ran away.
+Lily and Benny were amazed.
+They had never seen anything like it before.
+Lily looked at the mineral and said, "I guess this is truly special.
+Let's keep it safe."
+From that day